 These homes are privately-owned by folks who live here part of the year.
 Vacation rentals by owners come in many different varieties and can be found throughout the Virgin Islands.
 Privately managed rentals usually have full kitchens so that you can save some moolah and calories by cooking some meals for yourself.

 Booking your vacation home through a Virgin Islands property management company is a excellent way to assure your rental is immaculately maintained and well appointed.
 In addition, many management companies provide additional planning services like booking tours, concierge services or personal recommendations based on years of living and working in the islands.

-We recommend St. John Ultimate Villas.
+We recommend St. John Ultimate Villas or Island Dream Vacations on St. Thomas.
 They represent the finest luxury villas and cater to the most discriminating traveler.

 Virgin Islands Yachts and Term Charters

 Why not combine your accommodations, transportation, and activities into one floating package?
 For the adventurous, renting a boat is a terrific option.
 Boat rentals range from a floating home that never leaves its slip, to bareboat charters, to yacht with a captain and full staff.

 Vacation Ownership, Fractional Real Estate and Virgin Islands Timeshares